grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 The security of this mechanism fundamentally depends on the authenticity of the initial ECHConfig.
 If an attacker can inject a malicious initial configuration, they may be able to pin their own keys in the `trusted_keys` field, enabling persistent interception.

-When ECHConfigs are obtained via DNS without DNSSEC validation, an on-path attacker could provide a fake ECHConfig with the attacker's key in `trusted_keys`.
+When ECHConfigs are obtained via DNS, an on-path attacker could provide a fake ECHConfig with the attacker's key in `trusted_keys`.
 While the attacker cannot decrypt ECH-protected connections, they could cause ECH to fail and then present their own certificate during fallback, potentially tricking the client into accepting and caching a compromised configuration.
 Clients SHOULD prefer authenticated bootstrap mechanisms when available.

-DNSSEC-validated DNS records provide strong initial trust, as an attacker cannot forge configurations without compromising the DNSSEC infrastructure.
-Similarly, ECHConfigs obtained via HTTPS from a well-known URI benefit from Web PKI authentication.
+Initial retrieval of ECHConfigList via DNS is unchanged by this mechanism.
+This specification authenticates updates in-band via RPK or PKIX; it does not attempt to authenticate the initial DNS fetch.
+ECHConfigs obtained via HTTPS from a well-known URI benefit from Web PKI authentication.
 Pre-configured ECHConfigs in applications derive their trust from the application's distribution channel.

 ### Handshake Integrity